The information in this article applies to:

 - Create copies of this customized cabinet by selecting it, clicking the Copy/Paste edit button, clicking the Sticky Mode edit button, and then clicking in the drawing area.

-- When you are finished making copies, click the Select Objects arrow tool or press your spacebar.
+- When you are finished making copies, click the Select Objects arrow tool or press the space bar.

 To place wall cabinets

-- Select 3D> Create Orthographic View> Cross Section/Elevation from the menu, then click and drag a camera arrow directly at the front of the cabinets you created.
+- Select 3D> Create Orthographic View> Cross Section/Elevation , then click and drag a camera arrow directly at the front of the cabinets you created.

 - In the cross section/elevation view, select Build> Cabinet> Wall Cabinet from the menu, then click to place a wall cabinet at that location.